 - If you feel this is getting out of hand and you cannot handle anxiety, then please seek professional help.
 Each country has its own emergency number where you can call for help.

-- Make sure you read information only from reliable sources i.e the WHO (World Health Organisation)
+- Make sure you read information only from reliable sources i.e the WHO (World Health Organisation) or your national health department.

 Life Goes on No Matter What